How to help someone in a self harm emergency

 how-to-help-someone-in-a-self-harm-emergency-thumbanail

 If someone you know has injured themselves or has the intention to injure themselves through self harm, it can be a frightening experience.
-The safety of the person is what needs to be put first in this situation.
+The safety of the person should be your top priority.
 Getting professional help is the best thing to do.

 What should I do if someone has severely hurt themselves through self harm?

-Not all self harm is life threatening or will need immediate medical attention.
-However, there are some situations where someone’s life or health is at risk, such as if they have badly cut themselves and are bleeding heavily, have caused severe burns to their body or have overdosed or poisoned themselves, that you will need to get emergency help.
-If you are unsure if you need to get medical help it is best to be safe and call for help anyway.
+Not all self harm is life threatening or requires immediate medical attention.
+However, there are situations where someone’s life or health is at risk, such as if they have badly cut themselves and are bleeding heavily, caused severe burns to their body, or overdosed or poisoned themselves.
+In these situations, you will need to get emergency help.
+If you are unsure if you need to get medical help, it is best to be safe and call for help anyway.

 If you live close to a hospital